victorlifan/sone_title_generation/README.md

 - **Script Objective**:
     - The objective of this script is to fine tune ***T5 *** to be able to generate title (summary task), that a close to or better than the actual title while ensuring the important information from the lyrics is not lost.
-    - Version 3 model training loss example:
+    - Model Version 3 training loss example:

 ![alt test](https://raw.githubusercontent.com/victorlifan/song_title_generation_-NLP-Summarization-Task-/main/img/V3_trainloss.png)